 While interviews are typically scheduled, remember that every time you call the admissions office you are being interviewed – whether you speak with a student, administrative assistant or admissions director.
 Notes are usually made in prospective student files.

-Deanna's List of FAQs
+Drew's List of FAQs

 - More information: Application Deadlines